DataDog/integrations-extras/typingdna_activelock/README.md

 To get your custom install app:

 1. Complete [this custom install form][7] by submitting your newly generated API key and Datadog site region (such as US1 or EU), along with your company details.
-2. You will then receive a custom ActiveLock app that you can install on your company computers and more information over email.
+2. You will then receive a custom ActiveLock app that you can install on your company computers along with installation instructions over email.
 This install has an initial limit of 10 seats, and comes with a default 30-day trial period.
-You will need to purchase a commercial ActiveLock license from TypingDNA in order to use it for more than 30 days, and/or on more than 10 computers.
-Contact [TypingDNA][2] for details or the reseller/partner through which you found us.
+To remove trial limitations you need a full commercial license.
+If you don't have a commercial license already, contact [TypingDNA][2] for licensing or the reseller/partner through which you found us.
 3. After installation, your ActiveLock logs should start to appear in [Log Explorer][5].

 Note that if you came through a reseller/partner you should follow their instructions to get your custom install app (and commercial license).